 |5 minute clip (8.7 MB)||31.4 seconds||23.9 seconds (1.3x faster)|

 |30 minute clip (14.3 MB)||225.1 seconds||162.3 seconds (1.4x faster)|

 Each invocation was run on a warm GPU.
 Values shown are an average of five runs.

 But using an A10 costs about 1.9x as much per minute as a T4 for a 1.2x-1.4x speedup in this example.
 Unless invocation time is critical for your use case, the A10’s role is not just being a faster T4.
 Its role is running workloads that the T4 can’t handle at all.

-A quick note on the A10: sometimes you’ll see it referred to as the A10G.
-The A10 and A10G are basically the same card, with the A10G being a variant specific to AWS for its A10 instance types.
+A quick note on the A10: sometimes you’ll instead see the A10G.
+The A10 and A10G are similar cards, with the A10G being a variant specific to AWS for its G5 instance types.